Weybourne Holdings Pte. Ltd. Slavery and

 Dyson Holdings Pte.
 Ltd.

 Dyson, also headquartered in Singapore, is a global group of technology companies committed to conducting business in an ethical and environmentally responsible way.
-Dyson’s business operations primarily include engineering, research, development, manufacturing and testing operations in Singapore, the UK, Malaysia, Mexico, China and the Philippines.
+Dyson’s business operations primarily include engineering, research, development, manufacturing and testing operations in Singapore, the UK, Malaysia, China and the Philippines.
 Dyson has created problem solving technologies for floorcare, haircare, air purification, robotics, lighting, and hand drying.

 Dyson independently prepares an annual Modern Slavery and Child Labour Statement in line with the California Transparency in Supply Chains Act 2012 (SB657), the UK Modern Slavery Act 2015, the Australian Modern Slavery Act 2018, the Norwegian Transparency Act 2022, the Swiss Child Labour Law 2022 (DDTrO) and the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act 2023 (Bill S-211), outlining its policies and procedures which can be found on the Dyson website (Here).